framps/raspiBackupDoc/en/src/avm-fritzbox-as-backuptarget.md

 # AVM FRITZ!Box as backup target

 If you don't have a NAS, but would like to back up your Raspberries with *raspiBackup*, you can of course also use the NAS storage of a Fritzbox.
-However, you must use backup type tar for this, as the SMB protocol does not support hardlinks and therefore no rsync backup which provides incremental backups can be used.
+However, you have to use backup type tar for this, as the SMB protocol does not support hardlinks and therefore no rsync backup which provides incremental backups can be used.

 An [article from andwil.de](https://www.andwil.de/weblog/linux-fritznas-mounten-cifs) was very helpful for using a Fritzbox for this purpose.